Suntory Beverage & Food Limited Corporate Governance Policy

 In addition, the Company does not have a retirement allowance system or a stock option system.

 - The maximum remuneration limit for Directors (excluding Audit and Supervisory Committee Members) is an annual amount not exceeding ¥1,000 million (of which a maximum amount of ¥100 million shall be paid to Outside Directors; providing, however, not including the employee portion of salaries of Directors who are concurrently employees), which was passed by resolution at the Ordinary General Meeting of Shareholders held on March 27, 2015.
 The maximum remuneration limit for Audit and Supervisory Committee Members is an annual amount not exceeding ¥150 million, which was passed by resolution at said Ordinary General Meeting of Shareholders.
 Note that at the conclusion of said Ordinary General Meeting of Shareholders, the number of Directors (excluding Audit and Supervisory Committee Members) was eight (including one Outside Director) and the number of Directors serving on the Audit and Supervisory Committee was three (including two Outside Directors).

-- During the period from the date following the 10th Ordinary General Meeting of Shareholders until April 1, 2020, the committee meeting was held seven times during which deliberations encompassed matters such as qualities desired of the CEO and Outside Directors along with the status of formulating and administering succession planning, proposals for Director candidates, and levels and criteria of remuneration for Directors.
+- During the period from the date following the 11th Ordinary General Meeting of Shareholders until April 1, 2021, the committee meeting was held three times during which deliberations encompassed matters such as proposals for Director candidates, and levels and criteria of remuneration for Directors.

 - The human resources division selects candidates for senior management including the prospective CEO and conducts systematic training for them.
 Furthermore, the division reports on the status of training and future training plans to the Board of Directors, and ensures sustainability of the management structure.

 11. Independent Outside Directors